Arslan240/demp-repo/README.md

 8- git diff featureBreanchName = To merge a feature branch and main branch we use this command.
 9- git merge featureBranchName = We can also use this command to merge but then we have to make a PR (I don't know what it means)

+    ##Creating a Pull request

+    ##Pulling the merged branch changes to the local editor

+10- git pull = we can use this command to pull down the changes to our local machine.
+And our main branch on the machine will be upto date.

+    ##Deleting branches

+11- git branch -d branchName = By using this command we can delete the branches that have already been merged to the main branch

+    ##Merging conflicts

+12- Many times it happens that more than one people are working on same issues and creates a file for that issue.
+But we can merge one branch to the main.
+So we have to select manually which file to keep.
+So for that purpose we have git command.